bludit/documentation-english/pages/api/create-a-new-page/index.md

 Create a new page.

-All request to the API need the `API Token`, you can find the token in the settings of the plugin.
+All requests to the API need the `API Token`; you can find the token in the plugin settings.

-All request to the API to write content is necessary to provide the `Authorization Token`.
-To get this token you need a user with `Administrator` role.
+For all requests to the API to write content, you'll need to provide the `Authorization Token`.
+To get this token, you need a user with `Administrator` role.
 Get the `Authorization Token` from the user profile.

 <h2 id="request">Request</h2>